TerminalToolkit

 • exec_dir (str): The directory to execute the command in

-Tuple: (is safe, modified command or error message)
+Returns: Tuple: (is safe, modified command or error message)

 shell_exec

-• command (str): Shell command to execute.
+• command (str): The shell command to be executed.

 shell_view